Code Signing for iOS Projects#

 -e FASTLANE_PASSWORD="<App Store developer's password>"

-⚠️ As a security note, it is highly advisable to create a separate App Store "developer" account that will be used only in the CI/CD environment.
-The same approach is advisable for accessing the private Git certificates repository.
+⚠️ As a security note, it is highly advisable to create a separate App Store "developer" account that will only be used in the CI/CD environment.
+The same approach is advisable for accessing your private Git certificates repository.

-In a similar fashion, you can also add API keys for another distribution platform that you use, such as HockeyApp or Fabric Beta.
+In a similar fashion, you can also add API keys for any other distribution platform that you use, such as HockeyApp or Fabric Beta.
 Consult with the respective platform's documentation to see which environment variables and secrets you need to include.

-With these secrets and configuration in place, Semaphore will be able to access the code signing certificates and provisioning profiles in order to build and distribute your app in your CI/CD workflow.
+With your secrets and configuration in place, Semaphore will be able to access code signing certificates and provisioning profiles in order to build and distribute your app in your CI/CD workflow.

 Sample configuration files#